timjogorman/RicherEventDescription/guidelines.md

 \color{blue}

-#### Avoid ``Millisecond Reasoning''
+#### Avoid "Millisecond Reasoning"

-As you're annotating, there are some relations which feel ``99.9\% true'', and you're held back only by worries that, at a very zoomed-in level, the relation is somehow different.
+As you're annotating, there are some relations which feel "99.9\% true", and you're held back only by worries that, at a very zoomed-in level, the relation is somehow different.
 For example:

 - She *listened* to music during her whole *drive* home.
 \a. *listened* SIMULTANEOUS *drive*

-Some annotators may stop themselves and ask questions like ``Well, maybe there was a moment at the beginning where she was driving, but the radio hadn't yet loaded the CD'', or ``Maybe she finished the song sitting in her driveway''.
+Some annotators may stop themselves and ask questions like "Well, maybe there was a moment at the beginning where she was driving, but the radio hadn't yet loaded the CD", or "Maybe she finished the song sitting in her driveway".
 These questions, although demonstrating admirable attention to detail, are ultimately unproductive, as they represent missing the forest for a very small tree.
 In this case, the assertion of simultaneity is made, and to back down to OVERLAP represents a major semantic loss.
-So, using this sort of ``millisecond reasoning'' will serve only to rob us of information, and will result in legally flawless annotations which miss the entire point of the text.
+So, using this sort of "millisecond reasoning" will serve only to rob us of information, and will result in legally flawless annotations which miss the entire point of the text.